Bird Suet Recipes

 Other Suet Recipes

-The above recipe is a basic starter recipe for suet.
-You can replace the cornmeal, oatmeal and flour with nuts, fruits, sunflower seeds, wild bird seed mixes, etc. You just want the proportion of the lard and peanut butter mixture (wet ingredients) to be enough to hold together the dry ingredients.
+You just want the proportion of the lard and peanut butter mixture (wet ingredients) to be enough to hold together the dry ingredients.

 If starlings are a problem at your suet feeder, discourage them by using a suet feeder with access only from the bottom or which requires birds to hang upside down.
 Starlings are reluctant to perch upside down.

-Types of birds attracted to suet:
+Types of Birds Attracted to Suet

 Black-capped and other Chickadees, White-breasted & Red-breasted Nuthatches, Tufted Titmice, Downy & Hairy Woodpeckers, Red-bellied Woodpeckers, Creepers, Cardinals, Wrens

-Return to Wild Bird Food
+Wild Bird Food

 More Bird Suet Recipes